Hircinus/fighter/README.md

  - Game over (when player health reaches 0)
  - Score save after game over

 *This is the full list of features.
-See each individual release for their specific features.*
+See each individual release for their specific features added.*

 ## Technologies